SF-2415

 Plain Language

-The Iowa Department of Health and Human Services, in consultation with the Department of Management's chief information officer, must adopt rules implementing this chapter.
-Required rulemaking topics include standards for crisis detection protocols, acceptable disclosure formats, and safe use guidelines for AI chatbot technologies.
-This is a directive to a government agency, not a compliance obligation on providers — but the resulting rules will directly shape what compliance requires.
-Providers should monitor HHS rulemaking proceedings for specific standards that will operationalize the bill's general requirements.
+The Iowa Department of Health and Human Services, consulting with the Department of Management's chief information officer, must adopt implementing rules.
+The rules must cover at minimum: detection protocol standards for self-harm, suicidal ideation, and emotional distress; acceptable disclosure formats; and safe use guidelines for AI chatbot technologies.
+This provision imposes a duty on a state agency, not on providers — though the resulting rules will create binding compliance standards for providers once adopted.

 Statutory Text